8 Best Government Hospitals in Bangkok

-Private hospitals usually steal the spotlight, but Bangkok is home to many government hospitals that provide amazing value for the money.
+Though private hospitals with amenities that are more similar than a luxury 5-star hotel than a hospital usually steal the spotlight, Bangkok is home to many government hospitals that provide amazing medical care and value for the money.

-Let's walk through the top 5 public hospitals in the city, showing you where you can get top-notch care on a budget.
+Let's walk through the differences between government and private hospital and then list the top government hospitals in Bangkok, showing you where you can get excellent care at a fraction of the cost of private facilities.

 Best Public Hospitals in Bangkok